-If like me, you have recently started a Drupal project within an IT department and Drupal is relatively new to the team, or if they have not yet made a heavy investment in Open Source yet, then you may find yourselves faced with a multitude of possible ways to develop and deploy, all of which will require time and effort to setup.
-John uses a Mac, Ed is always on Windows, Pete is the Drupal geek who only uses Ubuntu, he is a native LAMP stack freak.
+If you have recently started a Drupal project within an IT department and Drupal is relatively new to the team, you may be overwhelmed by the possibilities to develop and deploy, all of which require time and effort to set up.
+This may also be true if your organization has not yet made a heavy investment in open source.
+John uses a Mac; Ed is always on Windows; Pete, a native LAMP stack freak, is the Drupal geek who only uses Ubuntu.
 And now they have to collaborate on their first Drupal site.
-How to build a dev environment everyone can live with?
-How to make it available on their different laptops?
+How can you build a development environment available to team members on different laptops?

 Then when Phase 2 of the project starts, the Responsive design phase, the theming phase, courtesy of Sass and Compass via RubyGems is the environment going to be able to handle these extra tools?
 And what if the boss decides full text search on the site is de rigueur?
 Apache Solr courtesy of Tomcat server.. all needing to be installed on the dev LAMP stack in addition to the standard tools?
 Phase 2 is when Vagrant comes into its own.

 Okay, when the dev environment is decided and the plan sorted, what about deploying the code as it takes shape, from their laptops onto testing boxes while ensuring the repositories are managed?
 How to ensure everyone has the same Drupal tools, like Git and Drush, available to them so they can swap notes and share those sweet Drush commands?...